dev-academy-programme/blockchain-introduction/README.md

-# blockchain-introduction
+# An Introduction to Blockchain

-A short guide introducing developers to core blockchain concepts
+This is a short guide introducing developers to core blockchain concepts.